LPLK10367U Tropical Crop Production

 elements that are instrumental to a sustainable crop production,

 optimizing the use of agrobiodiversity and land management

 practices.
 Main disciplines are:

 i.
 Agronomy with reference to tropical conditions.

-Tropical crop physiology; crop genetic resources, agrobiodiversity and breeding; timing of management; weed control; configuration (spacing and inter cropping); and soil fertility.
+Tropical crop physiology; crop genetic resources, agrobiodiversity and breeding; timing of management; crop protection; configuration (spacing and inter cropping); and soil fertility.

 ii.
 Tropical Crops

-An overview of major tropical crops, their intrinsic properties and their cultivation with special emphasis on small-holder conditions.
+An overview of major tropical crops, including underutilized crops and protein crops, their intrinsic properties and their cultivation with special emphasis on small-holder conditions.
 Cultivation and rotation of crops under unimodal and bimodal rainy seasons.

 iii.
 Cropping systems